- Town Clerk

 NAME, ADDRESS & PARTY CHANGES

-Party changes can only be made “by appearing in person” at the Office of the Town Clerk (RSA 654:34).
+Party changes need to be done in person.
 In addition, there are periods of time when state law does not permit a change of party (generally from the first date of a filing period until the day after the primary election).
 Please call the Town Clerk if you have any questions.
-The last day to change your party, for the September 2016 State Primary was on May 31, 2016.
 All voters wishing to change their party will have to wait until the Wednesday after the State Primary.

 Name changes (due to marriage, for example) must be made in person at the Bedford Town Office Building.
 You will need to bring proof of the name change (for example: certified marriage certificate or certified court order) or you can complete a Qualified Voter Affidavit.